philipobi-bachelor/code-optimization-test/generated-examples.md

 }
 ```

-The inefficient recursive version has exponential time complexity O(2^n) due to redundant recalculations.
+Description: The inefficient recursive version has exponential time complexity O(2^n) due to redundant recalculations.
 The efficient version uses dynamic programming with memoization to calculate each Fibonacci number only once, resulting in linear O(n) time complexity.

 `(1 min, 14.113 s)`